 All FEHBP members are eligible for this comprehensive and flexible dental coverage at affordable group rates.
 Benefits increase after your first and second years of enrollment, and you don't have to wait until Open Season to enroll.
 From the start, you can receive benefits up to \$2,000 per person every year.
-With nearly 183,000 DentalGuard Preferred Select Network locations to choose from, and the convenience of automatic claims filing, it's easy, too!
+With over 205,000 Guardian Network locations to choose from, and the convenience of automatic claims filing, it's easy, too!
 So joining right now pays off.